 The key thing to know about small business bank loans is that you are often judged on your personal credit.
-If your business had a long and successful history, you wouldn’t be reading this.
+If your business had a long and successful history of borrowing, you wouldn’t be reading this.
 Instead, you’d have lenders beating down your door with loan offers.
+After you build a history of borrowing in the name of your business, you can (and should) begin to separate your personal credit from the business' credit.

 While we need to work on challenges specific to business bank loans, we should first make sure that you are a viable candidate for a personal loan.